Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 doesn't inherit its migration status, thus by default, it would be a `MigrationStatus.STRICT`

-### Migration-related compiler flags
+### Compiler configuration for JSR-305 support

-Compiler flags might be useful mostly for library users who for some reasons need a migration state different from the one offered by a library maintainer.
+Custom compiler configuration for JSR-305 support might be useful mostly for library users who for some reasons need a migration state different from the one offered by a library maintainer.

+The state of JSR-305 is defined by the single compiler flag called `-Xjsr305`.
-They may be set in a build systems configuration files or in the IDE.
+It may be set in a build systems configuration files or in the IDE.

+Basically, it has three kinds of arguments that allow to control the behavior for different sets of annotations.

 #### Global state of JSR-305 support
-The flag `-Xjsr305-annotations` has three options: ignore, enable and warn.

-It effectively defines the migration status behavior only for nullability qualifier nicknames that haven't yet been annotated with `kotlin.UnderMigration`.
+To define the state for all annotations that haven't been annotated with `kotlin.UnderMigration` the flag must be used in format: `-Xjsr305={ignore|warn|strict}`

+Each of the options has the same meaning as the fields of `MigrationStatus`:
+- `ignore` effectively disables `UnderMigration`-unaware annotations
+- `warn` leads to warnings being reported on the nullability-unsafe usages in Kotlin
+- `strict` makes nullability-unsafe usages in Kotlin to be errors

-This annotation is necessary, since using all of the custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many well-known libraries and users may need to migrate smoothly when updating to the Kotlin compiler version containing JSR-305 support.
+Changing the global state of JSR-305 might be needed since custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many well-known libraries and users may need to migrate smoothly when updating to the Kotlin compiler version containing JSR-305 support.

+*Notes*
+- For kotlin compiler versions 1.1.50+/1.2 the default behavior is the same as the flag is set to `-Xjsr305=warn`.
+- The `strict` option must be considered as experimental in a sense that there are no guarantees that code compiled with this option enabled in 1.2 will still be correct in the next Kotlin version.
+It's very likely that there will be more strict checks in 1.3
+- There are plans to turn the default behavior into `strict` in 1.3

-### Global migration status
+#### Global migration status
-The flag `-Xjsr305-annotation-migration` has the same set of options and has the similar meaning, but overrides the behavior defined by the `status` argument for all of the `@UnderMigration` annotated qualifiers.
+The flag when used with argument in the format `-Xjsr305=under-migration:{ignore|warn|strict}` overrides the behavior defined by the `status` argument for all of the `@UnderMigration` annotated qualifiers.

 It might be needed in case when library users have different view on a